Important COVID considerations for employers

 What OH&S responsibilities do you have when your staff are working from home?

 Safework Australia has the most comprehensive information available on this subject, and we recommend you check out their website for full details.

-As an employer, you have a responsibility to ensure the health and safety of your workers and WHS Laws still apply, even if they are working from home.
+But to summarise, as an employer, you have a responsibility to ensure the health and safety of your workers.
+WHS Laws still apply, even if they are working from home.

-- provide guidance on what is a safe home office environment, including workstation set up.
+- Guidance on what is a safe home office environment, including workstation set up.
 You may require your employees to provide photos or videos of their home work space so you can ensure it meets OH&S guidelines.

 You must also think about how your existing policies and procedures apply when working from home, including:

-- notification of incidents, injuries, hazards and changes in circumstances
+- Notification of incidents, injuries, hazards and changes in circumstances, and

 What tax benefits are available to employees working at home?

 In response to COVID-19 and subsequent lockdowns, the ATO has introduced a shortcut method to calculating expenses of working from home with minimal record keeping required.